nimiq/nimiq.github.io/tutorials/wordpress-payment-plugin-1-installation.md

 As prerequisite, you need to install Docker and Docker Compose.
 To test whether Docker and Docker Compose are installed already run `which docker` and `which docker-compose`, if both commands yield a path, e.g. `/usr/local/bin/docker-compose` then they are setup correctly and you can skip this step.
-Otherwise, please refer to [this page](https://docs.docker.com/compose/install/) for detailed instructions for all operating systems.
+Otherwise, please refer to [this page to get started with Docker](https://docs.docker.com/get-started/) and [this page to install Docker Compose](https://docs.docker.com/compose/install/) on all operating systems.

 **For Linux users**: Make sure to follow the [post-installation steps](https://docs.docker.com/install/linux/linux-postinstall/).